Why would a company sell or factor its receivables?

 What is the effect of factoring business accounts receivable?

 Factoring positively affects the cash flow of your business and your ability to pay bills on time.
-It also gives you the cash flow to prepare for economic downturns and vulnerabilities.
+It also gives you the cash flow to prepare for economic crises and vulnerabilities.
 As you convert your A/R into cash, your business can operate at a higher level of sales growth.

 Factoring allows you to manage your business by:

-- Managing your capital allocation
+- Managing your capital share

 - Investing in assets